MadMartian/OhTSM/README.md

 KNOWN ISSUES
 ============
+(09-Jun-2014)
+-   Geometry batching improved, now only one vertex and index buffer per surface

 (10-May-2013)
 -	Only ray scene queries are supported, other types of scene queries are not implemented yet